lucidrains/flash-cosine-sim-attention/README.md

 - There is a bug with the atomicAdd for dQ for F16, so F16 is still not safe for use

+- F16 is now fixed for dQ with a hack, but performance is no longer that great (1.3-3x slower on f16)

 ## Todo

 - [ ] bring in a CPU memory efficient version (only for inference, as training does not make sense) using just plain pytorch code